FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/fname.md

 FNAME= '/home/cft/runtime/pub/FTEST'
 ```

-<span class="code">FNAME = filename</span> where the FNAME is expressed in relative name from runtime folder:
+FNAME = filename where the FNAME is expressed in relative name from runtime folder:

 ```
 FNAME = 'pub/FTEST'